openairplay/jolivia/README.md

  - [rkapsi/daap](https://github.com/rkapsi/daap)
  - [qtunes](https://launchpad.net/qtunes)

 This project is licensed under the license presented in the license.txt file.
+Anyone who uses Jolivia in any kind of software - being commercial or not must notify the author and submit a comment on this project site stating its usage and purpose.

 Copyright 2013 [Jens Kristian Villadsen](http://www.genuswillehadus.net).